 Many of us have played or are playing tennis at one level or another.
 We all want to learn more about the game & improve our skills.
 But tennis classes can be an expensive affair and it’s not always possible for your coaches to give you individual time to improve a specific shot or area of your game.
 This is when YouTube tennis coaching channels become very useful.

-There are some great channels on youtube that helps you improve your game.
+The above are some great channels on YouTube that helps you improve your game.
 From individual shots, practice methods, choosing the correct equipment and understanding the game better.
-Here we shall look at some of the best tennis coaching channels available on YouTube.
+In the section below, we shall look at these aforementioned YouTube tennis coaching channels in greater depth.

 1) Jeff Salzenstein’s Tennis Evolution

 A former ATP top 100 singles and doubles player, Jeff is also a USTA high-performance coach.
 His channel has videos that will help players playing at every level.
 Whether one plays tennis as a hobby or want to turn pro, his regular and custom videos are a great help.
 His advice is really practical and he has tons of experience himself to back it up.